wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 In general, avoid changing the `accessibilityLabel` of elements after it's already been set.
 If an element's `accessibilityLabel` changes over time, users may think that it is **a different element**.
 This can be confusing, especially if the element is at the same position on the screen.

 If the behavior or meaning of an element, such as a toggle button, changes over time, consider updating the [`accessibilityValue`](https://developer.apple.com/documentation/objectivec/nsobject/1615117-accessibilityvalue) instead.
 The `accessibilityValue` is read by VoiceOver right after the `accessibilityLabel`.
-This keeps the user informed that they have the same element selected but it has a different status, and will have a different when activated.
+This keeps the user informed that they have the same element focused but it has a different state, and will have a different behavior when activated.

 <img src="images/voiceover-guidelines/toggle-button.gif" width="320">